oban-bg/oban/README.md

   connections) to handle the concurrent load.
 * Only jobs in the configured queues will execute.
 Jobs in any other queue will stay in the database untouched.
-* Be careful how many concurrent jobs are called outside the BEAM.
-The BEAM ensures that the system stays responsive under load, but those guarantees don't apply when using ports or shelling out.
+* Be careful how many concurrent jobs make expensive system calls (i.e. FFMpeg, ImageMagick).
+The BEAM ensures that the system stays responsive under load, but those guarantees don't apply when using ports or shelling out commands.

 #### Creating Workers